No Reception Club Hideaway Carry-On Duffel Bag Review: Is it Good?

 80%

-While not specifically mentioned for weather resistance, the sturdy construction and quality materials suggest good protection for typical travel conditions.
+While not specifically tested for heavy rain, the sturdy construction and quality materials suggest good protection for typical travel conditions.
+The materials feel like they'd handle light weather well, and I'd feel confident taking it out in typical travel conditions.
+The zip-around main compartment helps keep contents dry.

 Laptop & tech protection